liucaouw/Classification-single-hidden-layer-basis/README.md

 $$ y_{new}=sign\left ( \sum_{i\epsilon \Omega } y_{i} \right )$$

-where \Omega is the set of indices of the k closest traning points to $x_{new}.
+where $\Omega$ is the set of indices of the k closest traning points to $x_{new}$.
 To avoid tie votes (i.e., a value of zero above) typically the number of neighbors k is chosen to be odd.
 The corresponding code for k-NN in Python is as follows,

 ```Python
 def knn(data, x, y, k):